Stickford villagers voice traveller camp fears

 East Lindsey District Council admitted a site was needed in the area but insisted no decisions had been made.

-A spokesman for the traveller community said many allegations were hearsay and permanent sites were needed.'Not acceptable'
+A spokesman for the traveller community said many allegations were hearsay and permanent sites were needed.

 The meeting heard complaints that the site on Hagenby Road, near the A16, had been used illegally for two years and had seen vandalism, footpaths used as toilets and fly-tipping.